yuanwu2017/llm-d-infra/quickstart/examples/sim/README.md

 This is a simulation example that demonstrates how to deploy using the llm-d-infra system with the `ghcr.io/llm-d/llm-d-inference-sim` image.
 This example simulates inference responses and can run on minimal resources without requiring actual GPU hardware.

+### EPP Image Compatibility

+As documented in the [GIE values file](./gaie-sim/values.yaml#L4-L13), either the upstream EPP GIE image or the midstream `llm-d-inference-scheduler` image will for EPP.

 ## Installation

 > To adjust the simulation settings or any other modelservice values, simply change the values.yaml file in [ms-llm-d-sim/values.yaml](ms-llm-d-sim/values.yaml)